-Caring & confidential therapy in Sligo
+Compassionate therapy for adults in Sligo

 I consider the relationship between us to be the most important part of the therapy process.
 I try to really understand your experience and validate your feelings in a compassionate and non-judgemental way.
 My hope is that you will feel a strong sense of trust between us as we move through your therapy process.
 Current research confirms that the relationship between the client and the therapist is central to therapy being effective for clients.